Blog Post

 Lifestyle

 Duty and flight time requirements vary, but pilots can expect to work up to 12 days before getting a one- or two-day break.
-This lifestyle can affect family life, but "being gone from home a lot doesn't bother me," says Pat Goldhahn.
-"I figure I have a very nicely decorated storage unit."
+This lifestyle can affect family life, but that suits some pilots.
+“Being gone from home a lot doesn’t bother me,” says Pat Goldhahn.
+“I figure I have a very nicely decorated storage unit.”

 Some pilots report a fascination with fire, and many point to a love of nature.
 “It might sound corny, but I really do love trees and nature,” Larson explains.
 “Most of the folks I work with are the same way: we feel good about protecting the environment.”
 Mary LaMoy adds: “Being based at a remote place in Idaho, covering a large area of roadless back country forest, provides some of the most beautiful flying there is.”